Épinal Hockey Club

-The Épinal Hockey Club, known as Wildcats d'Épinal, is a French ice hockey team based in Épinal playing in the FFHG Division 1.
+The Épinal Hockey Club, known as the Wildcats d'Épinal, is a French ice hockey team based in Épinal playing in the FFHG Division 1.
 The team was formerly known as the Dauphins d'Épinal (Épinal Dolphins), Image Club d'Épinal and Gamyo Épinal for sponsorship reasons when a French video game company, Gamyo, bought the naming rights in 2014.
+They rename themselves the Wildcats in 2022.
 The team was founded in 1997 and plays home games at the Patinoire de Poissompré.